 1. Please introduce yourself to our readers.

 I’m Alex, a 31 y.o. female graphic designer from Croatia.
 With formal education and MA in Graphic Design and Visual Communications, I have several years of experience working as a designer and art-director in advertising agencies and graphic design studios.
 For the last couple of years, I have been working as a freelance graphic designer with clients based worldwide and many of them acquired through controversial crowdsourcing sites.

 2. What is your experience with graphic design in general?

 “I did lots of graphic design work — from designing ads, layouts and book covers to corporate identities, logo design and print design.
 I prefer to do identity design (logo design) because I find it to be the most exciting part of every project and the basis for building a brand.”

 3. What is your experience with spec work and what’s your take on it?

-..by the way, what do you think about the anti-spec movement going on at?
+..by the way, what do you think about the anti-spec movement going on online?

 4. Spec work websites seem to be encouraging people to work without any guaranteed payment and this is the main reason it is getting so much criticism in the design community.
 What’s your take on that?

 “In my country, both students and educated designers are often forced by circumstances to work for free because that’s just the situation now.
 They work for peanuts (minimum wage, often the same as they’d earn as a janitor) or they work for “glory” hoping they will get noticed or work hard enough so they would be lucky enough to get a full-time job some day.
 They are in the same situation as those who are not as experienced or educated, which is not fair and which basically degrades our profession, education, value, skills and time invested in becoming a professional designer.
 That puts them in basically the same situation as those who choose to work for those spec work websites.